danny-codes/FoundationsJS/README.md

 5. **function-basics**: Functions, arguments, and return values in JavaScript.
 6. **js-dev-tools**: Debugging and using development tools.
 7. **problem-solving**: Problem-solving techniques using JavaScript.
-8. **rock-paper-scissors**: A simple Rock-Paper-Scissors game built in JavaScript.
+8. **rock-paper-scissors**: A simple Rock-Paper-Scissors game built in JavaScript and with UI.

 ### Purpose:
 This project is my personal practice as I work through the foundational topics in JavaScript.
 The goal is to solidify my understanding of the concepts, improve my coding skills, and eventually tackle more complex projects.